Yoga for Depression | Medical Yoga Therapy

 B. K. S. Iyengar developed Iyengar yoga, a style of Hatha yoga that emphasizes the structural alignment of the body via the development of asanas and makes use of props like belts and blocks to assist in executing the asanas.
 Iyengar yoga was created to treat a wide range of conditions, illnesses, and disorders.

 Slow and regulated breathing (ujjayi, bhastrika, and Sudarshan Kriya yogic breathing) is emphasized in Sudarshan Kriya yoga and is said to help reduce anxiety, depression, daily stress, posttraumatic stress, and diseases linked to stress.
-Increased parasympathetic drive, the calming of stress response systems, and a decrease in the neuroendocrine release of hormones like cortisol are among the factors in Sudarshan Kriya yoga that are considered to contribute to tranquility.
+Among the elements of Sudarshan Kriya yoga that are thought to promote calmness are increased parasympathetic drive, the calming of stress response systems, and a reduction in the neuroendocrine release of hormones like cortisol.

 Some of the studies in our research used meditation as a component of yoga.
 It is defined as a conscious mental activity that causes a series of coordinated physiological changes known as the relaxation response.
 The brain areas that are engaged during meditation have been identified and characterized using functional magnetic resonance imaging.